WHAT IS POCKET PROJECT?

 Personally, beyond my love for financial planning and taxes, I spend my free time outdoors exploring Arizona and the surrounding states via backpacking, hiking, camping, and the like.
 The Superstition Mountains are my most frequented hikes, aside from the summer months when I go north to Payson or Flagstaff.
 I look forward to exploring more of the United States with my National Parks Pass.
-I actively participate in a book club and love spending time with my girlfriend and our cats.
+I actively participate in a book club and love spending time with my girlfriend.

 I believe in transparency and walking the walk.
 It's one thing to say that you care about your clients and do what is best for them, its another thing to prove it.
 I have structured my business to make it as conflict-of-interest free as I can and to show my commitment to my clients by putting their needs ahead of mine.
 I am a fiduciary, and have signed and made public my Fiduciary Oath, and all my agreements with my clients include my fiduciary commitment.